lifeofpavs/pull_request_template/.github/PULL_REQUEST_TEMPLATE.md

 # Visual Support 👁 (optional)

-_Use this section to provide visual support that can help reviewers understan better your changes_ _This is madnatory if the change modifies the UI.
+_Use this section to provide visual support that can help reviewers understand better your changes_ _This is madnatory if the change modifies the UI.
 You can use [markdown tables](https://www.tablesgenerator.com/markdown_tables) to show better the change_

 ---